 A half marathon might be a 13-mile track but it is a ten-thousand-mile journey.
 Believe it or not, half of it occurs only after you reach the finish line.
-Unfortunately, a large percentage of runners simply don’t think this far ahead, and while they have a perfectly thought-out regiment of meals and stretches down to a minute - before the race - things get a little blurry afterward.
+Unfortunately, some times, we simply forget to think this far ahead, and while we have a perfectly thought-out regiment of meals and stretches down to a minute - before the race - things get a little blurry afterward.

 Thankfully, you don’t have to outline a tightly scheduled plan for your recuperation, and here are some broad tips on how to recover from a half marathon.

 1. Keep on stretching